dmakariev/dmakariev.github.io/_posts/2023-10-08-how-to-build-spring-boot-monolith-with-jbang.md

 # Conclusion
-In this blog post, we demonstrated how to create a Spring Boot Monolith using just a single Java file for the backend, single HTML file for the frontend and JBang.
+In this blog post, we demonstrated how to create a **Spring Boot Monolith** using just a **single Java file** for the backend and a **single HTML file** for the frontend and `JBang`.
 This approach can be handy for quick prototyping, lightweight applications, or when you want to reduce the complexity of your development environment.
-As your application grows in complexity, you can always transition to a more traditional project structure.
-JBang provides a flexible and efficient way to develop Java applications without the need for heavyweight project setups.
+As your application grows in complexity, you can always transition to a more traditional project structure. `JBang` provides a flexible and efficient way to develop Java applications without the need for heavyweight project setups.

+Explore further and build even more sophisticated `Spring Boot` applications using `JBang`.

 ---